-D. The first group of parents that are crossed in a breeding experiment are called the generation, or P generation.
+D. The first group of parents that are crossed in a breeding experiment are called the , or P generation.
 The offspring of the P generation is called the first generation, or F1 generation.

 E. Mendel allowed the F1 generation to self-pollinate and produce new plants.
-He called this offspring the second filial generation, or F2 generation.
+He called this offspring the generation, or F2 generation.

 III.
-RATIOS IN MENDEL'S RESULTS- For each of the seven characters that Mendel studied, he found a similar ratio of contrasting traits in the generation.
-All of Mendel's F1 plants expressed the same trait for a given character.
-The contrasting trait seemed to have disappeared.
-The contrasting trait reappeared, however, in some of the F2 plants when the F1 plants were allowed to self-pollinate.
+RATIOS IN MENDEL'S RESULTS- For each of the seven characters that Mendel studied, he found a similar 3-to-1 ratio of contrasting traits in the F2 generation.